AmrinKareem/PARIS3D/README.md

 `sem_seg_eval.py` provides a script to calculate the mIoUs reported in the paper.

 ## RPSeg Dataset
 Our dataset comprises 2624 3D objects and over 60k instructions.
 We use 718 objects and their corresponding instructions as the train set, and the remaining 1906 objects along with their instructions are used for testing.
-For reliable and fair assessment, we have aligned the 3D objects with those from PartNet-Ensemble \cite{Liu_2023_CVPR}, annotating them with implicit text instructions and using ground truth labels to generate high-quality target masks.
+For reliable and fair assessment, we have aligned the 3D objects with those from PartNet-Ensemble, annotating them with implicit text instructions and using ground truth labels to generate high-quality target masks.
-You can find the dataset used in our paper from [here](https://huggingface.co/datasets/minghua/PartSLIP/tree/main/).
+You can find the dataset used in our paper from [here](https://huggingface.co/datasets/Amrinkar/RPSeg).
 ```
-train:
+train: This is the reasoning data used for training the model.
-test:
+test: The test data is similar to [PartSLIP](https://arxiv.org/abs/2212.01558) but supported with text instructions.
-Explanatory:
+Explanatory: A JSON file that supports the training data with detailed explanations.
 PartNetE_meta.json: part names trained and evaluated of all 45 categories.

 ```

 ## Acknowledgements

-Our work is heavily based on [PartSLIP](https://arxiv.org/abs/2212.01558) and [LISA](https://github.com/dvlab-research/LISA)
+Our work is heavily based on [PartSLIP](https://arxiv.org/abs/2212.01558) and [LISA](https://github.com/dvlab-research/LISA).
 ```
 @article{liu2022partslip,
   title={PartSLIP: Low-Shot Part Segmentation for 3D Point Clouds via Pretrained Image-Language Models},